Cheetah Hunt: History

 The construction of the foundations was completed in October 2010.
 The day prior to the announcement of the ride on October 12, a second trademark was filed under the name of "Cheetah Hunt".
 Cheetah Hunt was officially announced on October 13, alongside a new "Cheetah Run" habitat.
 Temporary pathways were erected during the construction of Cheetah Hunt behind the former Budweiser Clydesdales stables to reroute foot traffic.
 By November, vertical construction began and some supports for the ride were already in place.
 By mid-December, the supports for the 102 ft figure 8 element were complete with some pieces of track also installed, including the first launch section being complete.

-Track work was taking place around the decommissioned Rhino Rally water portion in January 2011.
 The park announced on February 17 that the attraction would open in late May.
 The roller coaster's trains arrived on February 28.
 Track work for the roller coaster was completed on March 14.
 It was observed that the park was completing "walk-through tests" on the track, a measure to ensure the trains could safely clear obstacles, in late March.
 Testing began for the roller coaster with water dummies in late April.
 Cheetah Hunt opened to the public on May 27.
 Another roller coaster in the park, Cheetah Chase, was renamed Sand Serpent to reduce confusion between the two roller coasters.